scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 NetworkX :cite:`networkx`
 -------------------------

 This is a package for representing, manipulating and analyzing graphs and complex networks.
 It stores different kinds of graphs as variations on a "dict of dicts of dicts" structure.
-For example, directed graphs are stored as two dict-of-dicts-of-dicts structures.
-It can also represent multi-graphs (graphs where multiple versions of "the same" edge from the adjacency matrix perspective can exist and will (usually) carry different semantics).
+For example, directed graphs are stored as two dict-of-dicts-of-dicts structures [#]_.

+.. [#] It can also represent multi-graphs (graphs where multiple versions of "the same" edge from the adjacency matrix perspective can exist and will (usually) carry different semantics).
 We will not be using the multigraph feature of NetworkX, as multigraphs are not traditionally used in the context of Bayesian networks.

 Basic NetworkX operations
 =========================